sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 <details>

-Opencore Bootloader 0.7.5 ✔ (DON'T USE Clear NVRAM or Reset System options)
+Opencore Bootloader 0.7.5 ✅ (DON'T USE Clear NVRAM or Reset System options)

-Integrated Graphics ✔ (taken by system as HD 6000)
+Integrated Graphics ✅ (taken by system as HD 6000)

-Native Screen ✔ (1366x768)
+Native Screen ✅ (1366x768)

-Multi Screen ✔ (Native + Any up 3840x2160)
+Multi Screen ✅ (Native + Any up 3840x2160)

-RJ45 Ethernet Connection ✔
+RJ45 Ethernet Connection ✅

-USB Ports ✔ (2.0, 3.0/3.1)
+USB Ports ✅ (2.0, 3.0/3.1)

-Touchpad ✔ (It's partially working, some gestures may not work; If you use dual boot, touchpad may not work on Windows/Linux/BSD for ACPI changes)
+Touchpad ✅ (It's partially working, some gestures may not work; If you use dual boot, touchpad may not work on Windows/Linux/BSD for ACPI changes)

-HDMI ✔ (Works fully, HDMI Audio works too).
+HDMI ✅ (Works fully, HDMI Audio works too).

-VGA ✔
+VGA ✅

-Camera ✔
+Camera ✅

-Card Reader ✔ (Now it's works)
+Card Reader ✅ (Now it's works; Realtek Card readers only)

-Keyboard shortcuts ✔ (At least, volume, touchpad and brightness control; hibernate, and network may not work)
+Keyboard shortcuts ✅ (At least, volume, touchpad and brightness control; hibernate, and network may not work)

-Screen Backlit ✔ (Backlight work as in Linux distros) **For using brightness control: pressing "Pause" (up backlit ☀+) and "Lock Scroll" (down Backlit ☼-)**.
+Screen Backlit ✅ (Backlight work as in Linux distros) **For using brightness control: pressing "Pause" (up backlit ☀+) and "Lock Scroll" (down Backlit ☼-)**.

-Audio Card ✔ (Now it's fixed *thanks to Alejandro Barreiro from Hackintosh Hispanic 2.0 telegram group*, change "alcid" bootflag *In config.plist --> NVRAM --> Add --> 7C436110-AB2A-4BBB-A880-FE41995C9F82 --> boot-args* for the supported coded for you audio hardware, see in [AppleALC Support Codecs]; If you have problems with some Realtek Audio Card, pull a request here in Github).
+Audio Card ✅ (Now it's fixed *thanks to Alejandro Barreiro from Hackintosh Hispanic 2.0 telegram group*, change "alcid" bootflag *In config.plist --> NVRAM --> Add --> 7C436110-AB2A-4BBB-A880-FE41995C9F82 --> boot-args* for the supported coded for you audio hardware, see in [AppleALC Support Codecs]; If you have problems with some Realtek Audio Card, pull a request here in Github).

-Battery Stats & Charge level ✔ (But for ACPI modifications, may have some of battery drain)
+Battery Stats & Charge level ✅ (But for ACPI modifications, may have some of battery drain)

-Hibernate ✔ (If you did Dualboot with Windows, works partially in this OS)
+Hibernate ✅ (If you did Dualboot with Windows, works partially in this OS)

-Bluetooth ✔ (Fully working; this EFI build is for Intel Cards only).
+Bluetooth ✅ (Fully working; this EFI build is for Intel Cards only).

-WLAN ✔ (Always that you have an Intel Dual Band *support table below*):
+Wi-Fi ✅ (Always that you have an Intel Dual Band *support table below*):

 ## Supported WLAN Cards (by Intel):
 ---